cmda-bt/be-course-17-18/week-1.md

 *   Add aliases (for example, I have `alias ..="cd .."` set up)
 *   Modify your prompt (for example, I have `PS1="🚀 \$(basename \$(pwd))"` set up)
-*   And configure your profile in any other way you see fit
+*   And other configuration you see fit

 …in your profile.